shurj0/shurj0.github.io/_posts/2020-03-06-firstpost.md

 With this solution, the computer doesn't have to spend nearly as much time solving complicated differential equations.
 All it needs to do is plug in the value at each time step.
 Literally.

 Ok now I need to shower and sleep.
 Its 3 in the morning and I've been typing out this pointless post for way too fucking long.
-If you wanna take away a life lesson from this post, let it be this:
+If you wanna a life lesson to take away from this post, let it be this:

 Don't stay sober over spring break, you might start blogging.